Abusive men come in all shapes and sizes.

 If you keep arguing with him indeed, you are stupid and you are disrespecting him.

-The master debater for example does not scream and does not intimidate you -not physically at least-.
+The master debater does not scream and does not intimidate you -not physically at least-.

-He is usually very skilled in verbal production and in influencing people.
+His weapon of abuse is different.
+He is usually very skilled in verbal production and in influencing people, and he uses all the persuasion and manipulation techniques in the book.

-If a man always gets under your skin and you find yourself boiling over without any apparent reason, chances are you are dealing with the verbal and mental power moves of a master debater.
+If a man always gets under your skin and you find yourself angry and resentful without any apparent reason, chances are you are dealing with the verbal and mental power moves of a master debater.

-Then when you blow up and become emotional or aggressive, that’s his proof that you are the abusive one.
+When you blow up and become emotional or aggressive, he uses your (legitimate) reaction as proof that you are the abusive one.

-Women with a master debater are the most likely to blame themselves because his tactics are the most underhanded of them all.
+Women with a master debater are the most likely to blame themselves because his tactics are some of the hardest to even detect.

 If Jordan Peterson were an abusive man, he would be extremely effective at it: